mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 ## 2. Trusted Digital Web "DID Object" Identifier Method Name

-The name string that shall identify the "DID Object" Identifier Method is: `object`.
+The name string that shall identify the primary "DID Object" Identifier Method is: `object`.
+The Sharded Registry internal name strings use three (3) additional DID Method identifiers: `keys`, `svc`, and `proof`.

 A DID Identifier that uses this method **MUST** begin with the following prefix: `did:object`.
 Per the DID Decentralized Identifier specification[2], the value of this string **MUST** be in lowercase.

+The Sharded Registry Internal DID Identifiers use the same construction: `did:keys`, `did:svc`, and `did:proof`.

 ## 3. Trusted Digital Web "DID Object" Identifier Format